 Credit risk associated with contributions and other receivables is minimized due to their nature.
 The majority of the receivable balances are due from member facilities and are collected from participating members through the payroll process.
-No provision for doubtful contributions and other receivables has been recorded in 2016 or 2015.
 The carrying amounts of fixed income investments and contributions and other receivables represent the maximum credit exposure to the Plan.